JSensebe/jsensebe.github.io/projects/space-chimps.md

 - more collaboration than usual
 - constant iteration between gameplay and visuals
-- ensuring art matched the technical constraints of DS hardware
+- ensuring art matched DS hardware constraints
 - providing my own simple assets when needed to unblock production

+I also designed the systems that assembled scenery dynamically during flight:

+#### **Asteroid flight**
+I randomized asteroid paths and computed safe gaps for the player to fly through.
+When a coin‑collecting mechanic was added, the coins were placed in these safe gaps, acting as a natural guide for the player.

+#### **Canyon flight**
+The canyon was assembled from modular pieces placed ahead of the player.
+Pieces could be slanted for variation, and I asked artists to add a “lip” to each section to hide seams.

+#### **Warp‑tube flight**
+The warp tube used the same modular approach as the canyon, but could slant **up, down, left, or right**, creating a winding tunnel the player had to navigate.

 I created small but essential assets such as:

 - smoke
 - dirt
 - debris
-- warp tube textures
+- warp‑tube textures

 These supported the custom rendering effects and gameplay I designed.